chelseajohn/operator_learning/README.md

 ## Problems Solved

-- **Rayleigh-Bénard convection** in 2D using FNO, with datasets generated via the pseudo-spectral solver [Dedalus](https://dedalus-project.readthedocs.io/en/latest/).
+- **Rayleigh-Bénard convection** in 2D/3D using FNO, with datasets generated via the pseudo-spectral solver [Dedalus](https://dedalus-project.readthedocs.io/en/latest/) for 2D and [pySDC](https://zenodo.org/records/15196003) for 3D.